webplatform/docs-wpd/Community/Meetings/General/2014/0513_raw_mtg_notes/index.md

 renoirb: might be able to add info in http headers as well

-<@renoirb> ...
-I think its possible to query through PHP result of your
-work AmeliaBR and i'd do HTTP headers.
+&lt;@renoirb&gt; ...
+I think its possible to query through PHP result of your work AmeliaBR and i'd do HTTP headers.

 shepazu: Action to AmeliaBR: please go ahead with template to add this info